MrRooten/burp-rs/README.md

-# burp-rs //debug now, something change may not Forward Compatibility
+# burp-rs //debug now, something change may not Forward Compatible

 burpsuite-like tools.
 Because the burp extension is hard to debug, so I write a burp-like tool